-Adaptive Dance: New Perspectives is a universally accessible dance program created and taught by pediatric occupational therapist, Hannah Mariani, OTD, OTR/L, and Linnea Swarting, Nashville Ballet company member with adaptive dance education training.
+Adaptive Dance: New Perspectives is a universally accessible dance program created and taught by Occupational Therapist Hannah Mariani, OTD, OTR/L, and Linnea Swarting, Nashville Ballet company member with adaptive dance education training.
 This new program is developed to provide an opportunity for children with special needs to experience the joy of dance, while developing body awareness, coordination, and balance in a traditional studio environment.

 This is an opportunity for parents to watch their child’s face light up as they grow more confident through learning about and participating in dance.
 The class content is created and tailored to meet each child’s level of ability, ensuring a safe and enjoyable experience.
 Nashville Ballet is thrilled to host a program that promotes inclusion with the philosophy that dance should be accessible to anyone and everyone.

 Schedule & Cost